Articles in ‘Gardens of Britain’

 The house and garden of Roger Deakin

 Anyone who has enjoyed reading Roger Deakin’s books, especially Waterlog and Notes from Walnut Tree Farm, will love listening to these radio programmes that he recorded for the BBC.
 Produced by Sara Blunt, the 25 minute-long programmes capture Deakin’s unusual home and garden, and the man who lived there.
 The producer deliberately chose not to use an interviewer, instead allowing Deakin to draw you into his world with his own words.
-Read the rest of this entry
+Continue reading The house and garden of Roger Deakin

 Gardens on London’s barges